google/cel-spec/doc/langdef.md

 measurment of CEL expressions and values.
 The size of a CEL value depends on its type:

-*   *string*: The size is its length, i.e. the number of code points.
+*   *string*: The size is its length, i.e. the number of code points, plus a constant.
-*   *bytes*: The size is its length, i.e. the number of bytes.
+*   *bytes*: The size is its length, i.e. the number of bytes, plus a constant.
-*   *list*: The size is the sum of sizes of its entries.
+*   *list*: The size is the sum of sizes of its entries, plus a constant.
-*   *map*: The size is the sum of the key size plus the value size for all of its entries.
+*   *map*: The size is the sum of the key size plus the value size for all of its entries, plus a constant.
-*   *message*: The size is the sum of the size of all fields.
+*   *message*: The size is the sum of the size of all fields, plus a constant.
 *   All other values have constant size.

 The size of a CEL program is:

 *   *string literal*: The size of the resulting value.
 *   *bytes literal*: The size of the resulting value.
+*   Grammatical aggregates are the sum of the size of their components.
-*   All other gramatical constructs have constant size.
+*   Gramatical primitives other than above have constant size.

 Thus, the size of a CEL program is bounded by either the length of the source text string or the bytes of the proto-encoded AST.